NBISweden/workshop-reproducible-research/docs/jupyter.md

 Since we're typically running our notebooks in a web browser, they are quite well suited for also including more interactive elements.
-A typical use case could be that you want to communicate some results to a collaborator or to a wider audience, and that you would like them to be able to affect how the results are displayed.
+A typical use case could be that you want to communicate some results to a collaborator or to a wider audience, and that you would like them to be able to modify how the results are displayed.
 It could, for example, be to select which gene to plot for, or to see how some parameter value affects a clustering.
 Jupyter notebooks has great support for this in the form of *widgets*.